 For simple trims for yourself, you can also enlist your spouse or friend to help.
 I even do my own hair color.

-This inexpensive Wahl Clipper Set is the one I use on my boys for the past several years – and it’s still sharp and running great.
-What a GREAT item to have during this pandemic!
-Everyone was able to still get a haircut!
+This inexpensive Wahl Clipper Set is the one I use on my boys for the past decade – and it’s still sharp and running great.
+What a GREAT item to have!
 I even use a hair salon cape and very sharp haircut scissors.
 There are lots of Youtube videos you can watch to help you along.